BarneyShi/UBC-Insight/c3-user-stories.md

 Given: The website doesn't have a dataset with ID `courses`.\
 When: The User clicks on the `Upload a dataset` button\
 Then:
-  - A file selection window will pop up.
+  - A file selection window pops up.
   - The user selects the zip file from local storage, and click `Open` button.
   - The file selection window closes.
   - A new prompt notifies the user that the dataset with ID `courses` has been uploaded.